LiliaFramework/Lilia/documentation/manual/converting-from-clockwork.md

 You can see the documented hooks for the schema and plugins in the `Plugin` section.

 # Conclusion
-Overall, most of the conversion from Clockwork to Helix is simply renaming a certain function and/or switching the order of arguments around.
+Overall, most of the conversion from Clockwork to Lilia is simply renaming a certain function and/or switching the order of arguments around.
 Both are frameworks so they function similarly.

 You may want to use our HL2 RP schema example for reference which can be found at [https://github.com/bleonheart/LiliaTest-hl2rp](https://github.com/bleonheart/LiliaTest-hl2rp)